Tinkerforge/doc/en/source/Software/API_Bindings_MATLAB.rst

  /Applications/MATLAB_R2014a.app

-Then the new Java library has to be added to MATLAB's classpath.
+Then the new Java library has to be added to MATLAB's class path.
 Edit the following file::

  <MATLAB program folder>/toolbox/local/classpath.txt